jchomarat/wttop/Readme.md

 ## Todo

+[ ] Add system time widget

 [ ] Make it compatible with OSX

 [ ] Make it compatible with Linux

 [ ] Allow command to kill a process

+[ ] Investigate the ability to adjust layout, via config file for instance

 ## License